eclipse-archived/ceylon-lang.org/code/source.md

  <tr><th>Issue reporting</th><td><a href="https://github.com/ceylon/ceylon-common/issues">https://github.com/ceylon/ceylon-common/issues</a></td></tr>
 </table>

 This is where you'll find code that is commonly used by the other projects.
-It handles configuration files, repsoitories, authentication, proxies and more things.
+It handles configuration files, repositories, authentication, proxies and more things.

 #### Building